 The Omaha Maker Group is a public charity as defined by the IRS tax code, 501(c)3.
 We exist to facilitate a place where people can explore Technology, Science and Art.
 We operate a community workshop in Omaha, Nebraska and have weekly open shop nights and bi-weekly meetings where people can collaborate, share resources, create, and learn together.
-We are Omaha’s original makerspace.
+We are Omaha’s original Makerspace.

 If you’re an inventor, artist, scientist, student, educator, hacker, maker, hobbyist, or just curious about how things work, you’ve come to the right place.

 If you’re considering visiting: